Funeral Costs in Colorado | 2026 Guide

 What happens if your loved one dies away from Colorado?

-Unfortunately, this is happening more and more as Coloradans choose to ‘snow-bird’ and winter away and as people need to move for employment.
-Coping with a death is very distressing, but if it has occurred whilst your loved one was away from home, it can be even more difficult.
+Unfortunately, this is happening more and more as Coloradans choose to ‘snow-bird’ and winter away, and as people need to move for employment.
+Coping with a death is very distressing, but if it has occurred while your loved one was away from home, it can be even more difficult.

-Shipping a body either domestically or internationally can be inordinately expensive.
+Shipping a body, whether domestically or internationally, can be inordinately expensive.
 The typical professional fee for a funeral director to coordinate the collection of the body at the place of death, prepare the body for shipping, and handle all the relevant documentation can cost as much as $3,000, and this does not include the freight charge.
 For this reason, many chose to cremate at the place of death and have the cremated remains shipped back.

 To learn more, visit our section on ‘Funeral Shipping’.

-If you do travel regularly for work, pleasure, sport, visiting family, or snow-birding, you may wish to consider our great value Travel Protection Plan.
+If you travel regularly for work, pleasure, sport, visiting family, or snowbirding, you may wish to consider our great-value Travel Protection Plan.
 This plan costs just $450 for an individual for lifetime protection against the costly expense of returning a body home if a death occurs 75 miles (or further) from your residence in Colorado.
 It also provides global coverage.
 Domestic funeral shipping can cost from $3,000, and International repatriation can start at around $6,900.

 Visit our article on Travel Protection: Your Guide to Affordable Funeral Shipping, or click on the link below to enroll today.